Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 - Abdominal pain (mittelschmerz) in one side

-You can try using these methods in concert with an ovulation calculator, which can help you identify your most fertile days based on the date of your last period.
+More simply, you can also use an ovulation calculator, which can help you identify your most fertile days based on the date of your last period.

 Try using a digital ovulation test